buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_2_Setup_Flow_Environment.md

 And on MacOS:
 ![](https://hackmd.io/_uploads/SyhyiK_K5.png)

-Your version might different, that's okay!
+Your version might be different, that's okay!

-The Flow CLI let's us do a bunch of cool stuff.
+The Flow CLI lets us do a bunch of cool stuff.
 We can use it to talk to the Flow network, deploy contracts and even send transactions.
 Let's use it to set up a Flow project!

 ### 🐣 Set up a Flow project
 Alrighty, we're ready to get started.
 Create a `Learn-Flow` folder somewhere on your machine.
 This folder will contain all of our project files.
 I'm gonna keep mine on the desktop.